graeme-lockley/event-store/docs/event-store-usage.md

 ## **⚠️ Important Notes**

 ### **Event ID Format**

 - Format: `<topic>-<sequence>`
 - Examples: `user-events-1`, `audit-events-42`
 - Sequential within each topic
 - Globally unique across the system

 ### **Schema Validation**

 - All events must conform to their topic's schemas
 - Validation happens at publish time
 - Invalid events are rejected with 400 status

 ### **Consumer Reliability**

-- Consumers are automatically removed on failure
+- Deliveries use exponential backoff on failures (up to max attempts)
-- No retry mechanism for failed deliveries
+- Consumers are unregistered only after repeated failures
-- Consider implementing idempotency in your webhook
+- Implement idempotency in your webhook

 ### **File Storage**

 - Events are stored as individual JSON files
 - Organized by topic, date, and grouping
 - No database required

 ### **Performance**

 - Near-instantaneous event delivery
 - File-based storage for durability
 - Background dispatchers for each topic

 ### **Testing Best Practices**

 - Use dedicated test ports (9000-9999 range)
 - Use temporary directories for test data
 - Implement robust startup detection with polling